nnethercote/perf-book/src/heap-allocations.md

 hot, then it is likely worth trying to reduce the allocation rate and/or using an alternative allocator.

 [DHAT] is an excellent profiler to use when reducing allocation rates.
+It works on Linux and some other Unixes.
 It precisely identifies hot allocation sites and their allocation rates.
 Exact results will vary, but experience with rustc has shown that reducing allocation rates by 10 allocations per million instructions executed can have measurable performance improvements (e.g. ~1%).

 [DHAT]: https://www.valgrind.org/docs/manual/dh-manual.html